Nokius/ambience-carbonfibre/README.md

-This is the source of the Carbonfibre Ambience for Sailfish OS.
+This is the source of the Carbon Fibre Ambience for Sailfish OS.

 The Ambience is on openrepos. https://openrepos.net/content/nokius/carbonfibre-ambience